Stripe payments review

 For more information regarding this matter, please see this link.

-Let’s talk about the fees.
-Firstly, Stripe is a pay-as-you-go service that charges you a flat rate of 1.4% + 20p for European cards, and 2.9% + 20p for non-European cards.
+Stripe is a pay-as-you-go service that charges you a flat rate of 1.4% + 20p for European cards, and 2.9% + 20p for non-European cards.
 This means you’ll be charged a fixed fee and percentage of the transaction per sale.
 Importantly, the charge on credit cards is the same as on debit cards, and you won’t have to pay anything for failed charges.

-Everyone loves a freebie, so, what’s free when it comes to Stripe?
+Those are the main Stripe costs to consider.
+But everyone loves a freebie, so, what’s free when it comes to Stripe?

 - Charging cards